Cargo plane's engine catches fire, dropping debris that injures two people in a Dutch town

 (CNN)Two people were injured after pieces of a cargo plane broke off and fell onto a town in the Netherlands, according to authorities there.

 Pieces of metal fell on the town of Meerssen after a Boeing 747 cargo plane experienced an engine fire shortly after taking off from Maastricht, according to the Veiligheidsregio (the Dutch regional safety inspector) and Maastricht Aachen Airport (MAA).
-The plane was bound for New York.
+The plane was bound for New York and was a Boeing 747-412, according to Flight Radar 24.

 "The plane took off from Maastricht Aachen Airport and had engine problems.
 As a result, metal parts fell down in Meerssen in the Sint Josephstraat area," the safety inspector said.